By Ian Chow, CERTIFIED Massage Therapist

 Meanwhile, if you have running or stuffed nose, it will get pretty uncomfortable too when you lie face down.
 God help us if your mucus starts dripping on the floor.

-Your muscle may already be tender or sore and a massage may also trigger certain nerve signal that may do more harm than heal.
-Same goes to massage after having a heavy work out.
+On the other hand, after a workout, your muscle may already be tender or sore and a massage may also trigger certain nerve signal that may do more harm than heal.

 No. 7 Do tip